WriteTech-Hub/writetech-doc-review/README.md

 ## 🌟 **How It Works**

-**📄 Documentation Selection**: Community members select the technical documentation they'd like to review from a curated list.
+**📄 Documentation Selection**: Community members select the technical documentation they'd like to review from the [curated list](https://github.com/WriteTech-Hub/writetech-doc-review/blob/main/docs/List%20of%20Documentation.md).

 **✍️ Documentation Review Submission**: Members write and submit their reviews using the provided [review template](templates/review-template.md).